Meromorphic vector fields with single-valued solutions on complex surfaces

+Let us prove the Main Theorem for meromorphic vector fields covered by foliations associated to the first possibility in proposition~\ref{vfkah}.
+Let~$S$ be a compact surface, $X$ a meromorphic vector field on~$S$, and~$\mathcal{L}$ like in the beginning of this section.
+Let~$M$ be an Abelian surface, $V$ a constant vector field on~$M$, $r:M\to S$ a ramified cover and~$R$ a meromorphic function on~$M$ such that~$r^*X=RV$.

-Let thus~$M$ be an Abelian surface and~$V$ a constant vector field in~$M$.
-If~$V$ has one closed orbit then, by translating it by~$M$, we find that all orbits of~$V$ are closed.
-This implies the existence of a first integral.
-Suppose that no orbit of~$V$ is closed.
-Let~$E$ an irreducible component of the curve of zeros of~$R$.
-Let~$L$ be the orbit of~$V$ that projects onto~$\mathcal{L}$.
-Since~$V$ has no closed orbit, $E$ is generically transverse to~$\mathcal{F}$ and~$L$ is not closed.
-By Lemma~\ref{abint}, $L$ intersects~$E$ infinitely many times.
-But this means that the solution of~$\Pi^{-1}_*X$ taking values in~$L$ has infinitely many determinations (Proposition~\ref{vf-essential}) and so must the solution of~$X$ in~$\mathcal{L}$.
-We conclude that~$\Pi^{-1}X$ is a constant multiple of~$V$ (in particular, it is holomorphic), and thus~$X$ is holomorphic as well.
+Let~$\widetilde{\mathcal{L}}$ be the orbit of~$V$ that projects onto~$\mathcal{L}$ (we may suppose that~$\widetilde{\mathcal{L}}$ is not closed for otherwise~$\mathcal{L}$ would be closed as well).
+Let~$E$ be an irreducible component of the curve of zeros of~$R$.
+Since~$V$ has no closed orbit, $E$ is generically transverse to~$\mathcal{F}$.
+By lemma~\ref{abint}, $\widetilde{\mathcal{L}}$ intersects~$E$ infinitely many times, and the restriction of~$RV$ to~$\widetilde{\mathcal{L}}$ has infinitely many zeros.
+By lemma~\ref{fewstat}, the solution of~$r^*X$ taking values in~$\widetilde{\mathcal{L}}$ has infinitely many determinations and so must the solution of~$X$ taking values in~$\mathcal{L}$.
+We conclude that~$R$ has no zeros, and, in consequence, no poles either, that it is thus constant, and that~$RV$ is holomorphic.
+Since the Galois group of~$r$ acts by preserving~$RV$, $X$ is holomorphic as well.